Mighty Midget Books

-In 1939 British Prime Minister Neville Chamberlain's policy of appeasing Hitler's Germany collapsed as the country declared war on Germany.
-It wasn't long before the Luftwaffe's planes were bombing London and other major cities across the United Kingdom.
-Many families were forced to forego the comfort of their beds for the safety of air raid shelters, either at the bottom of their gardens or with other families in a communal facility, including London Underground stations.
+In 1939 British Prime Minister Neville Chamberlain's policy of appeasing Hitler's Germany collapsed when he invaded Poland.
+Soon the world went to war and Luftwaffe's planes began to bomb London and other major cities across the UK.
+Many families were forced to leave their beds for the safety of air raid shelters, either in their gardens or with other families in a communal facility like an Underground station.
 This was very scary for children.
-Many parents did what they could to make the whole experience into an adventure - with a little help from Woolworths and tiny little Mighty Midget books.
+Many parents did what they could to make the whole experience into an adventure, with a little help from Woolworth's and tiny little Mighty Midget books.

 When war broke out, many Woolworth staff volunteered or were conscripted to serve in H.M.
 Forces.
 Everyone under forty-one was eligible to serve.
-The Chairman, William Stephenson was older but was still called on to do his bit.
-The media mogul and Head of Aircraft Production, Lord Beaverbrook, invited the Woolworth man to to give special service, by turning his talents to the production of Spitfires for the Battle of Britain.
-Stephenson accepted, delegating his day-to-day duties in the High Street stores to his MD, Louis Denempont.
-The Chairman hand picked twenty other Woolworth Managers to join him.
+Although his was older, their Chairman, William Stephenson was also asked to play a part.
+The Canadian media mogul and Head of the Aircraft Ministry, Lord Beaverbrook, needed the Woolworth supremo's skills.
+Stephenson was asked to apply his mass-production expertise from the High Street to the knotty problem of how to speed up the production of Spitfire aeroplanes, which formed the RAF's main defence in the Battle of Britain.
+He accepted without hesitation, delegating his High Street duties to his MD and hand-picking twenty of his best people to join him

 There were titles for both boys and girls.
 The scripts aimed to be uplifting, with positive endings and brave children playing an important part in many of the stories.
 The goal was to distract the reader from the drone of aircraft overhead.
 The small books fitted neatly into pockets so that they could be kept to hand in case the sirens sounded in the dead of night.